mharen/mharen.github.io/blog/2012/2012-11-how-dropbox-with-two-factor.md

 Woot!
 Now I’m linked up and can continue scanning documents into my Dropbox.

-So how do Google and Dropbox compare in their approaches? <strong>I really, really like that Dropbox sends you an email when you need an application specific password.</strong> This is great because the app itself didn’t give me any useful indication that this was the issue (it just said my login was bad).
+So how do Google and Dropbox compare in their approaches? **I really, really like that Dropbox sends you an email when you need an application specific password.** This is great because the app itself didn’t give me any useful indication that this was the issue (it just said my login was bad).
 This is a brilliant idea.

 It would be nice if Dropbox allowed me to just go and add the new password without waiting on the email.
 Or they could at least add a note near their password settings in my profile explaining how this works (or maybe I missed it).
 Two-factor is a pain (without it, none of the above would have happened), but considering the benefits, and how smoothly it’s been implemented, I highly recommend it.